BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 *Guldur, Gandalf has uncovered the truth as to what dwells within.
 For lurking deep inside the seemingly forgotten fortress is none other than Sauron, the enemy of the Free Peoples of Middle-earth.
 Upon confronting this terrible foe, Gandalf has been captured and is now at the mercy of the monstrous Keeper of the Dungeons, who relishes the opportunity to torture and maim the Grey Wizard.*

-*Yet help is at hand; for Radagast the Brown has been true to his word and brought news of Gandalf's predicament to the Lady Galadriel â€” perhaps the one being in Middle-earth that Sauron fears.
+*Yet help is at hand; for Radagast the Brown has been true to his word and brought news of Gandalf's predicament to the Lady Galadriel — perhaps the one being in Middle-earth that Sauron fears.
 The Lady of Light ventures to Dol Guldur to deliver Gandalf from the terrible fate that may await him, and she does not come alone.*

 *The remaining members of the White Council also join their lady in the fight against this ancient foe now returned.
 The White Wizard Saruman uses his mastery of magical power and unrivalled knowledge of the enemy to combat the servants of the Dark Lord.*